Boondocking.. Rigs & Sites

 Suggestion: Look for the old style Dometic fridges with no 12 volt automation needed.
 They need to be level (within half a bubble) but will run almost "forever" if you take care to never have heat on when not level.
 Replacing your "Modern" fridg is probably cheaper than buying a few 75 or 100 watt panels, regulator and batteries needed.
 And you will never again need a new Dinosaur Panel.

-If you have one of the standard 8 cu. ft. fridges, you probably
+If you have one of the standard 8 cu. ft. fridges,

 don't want to throw it out, even though they have a really